Docker

 Advanced configuration

 At the heart of everything is the docker-compose.yml file.
 If you're experienced with Docker and Docker Compose, this is where you can customize your Docker experience.
 For example, you can customize the port each service runs on.
-And since the file is located in your Sprinkle, aka your app, it's possible to save this file in your repo.
+Since the file is located in your sprinkle (your app), it's possible to save this file in your repository.

 The docker-compose.yml file also contains the MySQL database and Mail environment variables.
 Since these variables are defined globally inside the container, they don't need to be redefined inside the .env file.